Junsious/ZenOS/README.md

 - [RUS_README](https://github.com/Junsious/zen-kernel-OS/blob/main/README_ru.md)

 - `zen-kernel-OS` is an educational project aimed at creating an operating system from scratch.
 The project includes a kernel written in both C and Rust, with basic functionality for text output and command input support.
 This project is intended to provide hands-on experience in operating system development, cross-compilation, and low-level programming.
+The project will also develop.

 ## Building and Running